A complete guide to Zendesk analytics integration in 2026

 -

 Data sharing: You can set up reports to be emailed to stakeholders on a schedule or share them with a secure link.
-This helps keep everyone in the loop without giving them full access.
+This helps keep everyone in the loop with ease.

 -